 This plugin, developed by RocketGenius, can be used to bring a whole new level of functionality to your site, allowing you to easily and quickly create forms for a whole range of uses.
 From contact forms to authorisation pages through to purchase order forms, Gravity Forms handles them all professionally and without hassle, and sports an extremely intuitive visual editor to allow you to edit and optimise your site’s interactive fields.

 This plugin is something of an investment, but is vital if you plan to sell anything through your WordPress site.

 3. W3 Total Cache

 If you’re the type who can’t stand inefficiency, you’ll love this plugin.
 It comes recommended by a host of respectable sources and companies, and is designed solely to improve your users’ experience.

-It does this by optimising server performance to increase functionality, reduce download times, reduces page loading times (and caches previously viewed pages for instant retrieval), and helps boost conversion rates to help bolster your Google ranking.
+It does this by optimising server performance to increase functionality, reduce download times, reduces page loading times (and caches previously viewed pages for instant retrieval), and helps boost conversion rates to help bolster your Google ranking, as shown in the GMB ranking case study.
 All in all, it claims to be able to boost your site’s overall performance by as much as ten times when properly configured.